Provincial State of Emergency

 Town of Lunenburg Municipal Operations and Closures

 In the interest of public health, the following operational changes have been made by the Town.
 Updates will be posted to this site as our practices change.

-As of NS's Reopening Plan, Town Council and Committees have resumed meeting in person.
-Social distancing allows for a total of 18 people in the Council Chamber - including Council, staff, and presenters - so there is very limited seating for members of the public.
-Please call ahead at 902-634-4410 to determine if there is available seating.
+With social distancing, the capacity in the Council Chamber is for 18 persons total, including Council and staff required to be present.
+Please call ahead at 902-634-4410 x225 to check there is room to attend in person.
 These meetings will continue to be broadcast on Zoom (accessible by video or telephone; each meeting's link is published in advance) and live-streamed on the Town's YouTube channel.
-The minutes are posted to the Town website here (Council) and here (Committees), and video recordings are archived on YouTube for later viewing.
+The minutes are posted to the Town website here (Council) and here (Committees), and video recordings remain archived on YouTube for later viewing.

-Please note that many Town Hall services, other than the Finance payment counter, are conducted by appointment only.
+Please note that some Town Hall services, other than the Finance payment counter, are conducted by appointment only and require visitors to show proof of vaccination.
 Below is a listing of individual Town Departments and updates.

-The Finance payment counter at Town Hall is open daily 9:00 a.m. - 4:00 p.m.
-The accessible entrance side door will be open during these hours as well.
+The Finance payment counter at Town Hall is open daily 8:30 a.m. - 4:00 p.m. with buzzer access.
+The accessible entrance side door will be available for use with buzzer access during these hours as well.
 Only one customer will be admitted to the payment counter at a time and masks are required.
 The following payment options are also available:

 - Online or Telephone Banking.
 Use the account number from your bill to add a bill payee.
 Search “Lunenburg” and select the payee needed.